sam-ludlow/mame-ao/README.md

 You can also use the command line just enter machine / software short name.

+__!!!
+Serious issue 2023-09-04 some of the sources are no longer working on archive.org fix coming soon !!!__

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/mame-ao-ui.png)

 ## Installation & Usage